Zeki Amdouni: International career

 Amdouni was born in Switzerland to a Turkish father and Tunisian mother.
-He represented the Switzerland U20s, before switching to represent Turkey U21 in May 2019.
-That same month, he again switched over to the Switzerland U21s.
+He represented Switzerland U20, before switching to represent Turkey U21 in May 2019.
+That same month, he again switched over to Switzerland U21.

-He was called up by the senior Switzerland squad for the 2022–23 UEFA Nations League matches against Czech Republic, Portugal (twice) and Spain on 2, 5, 9 and 12 June 2022, respectively.
-He made his debut on 27 September 2022 in a Nations League game against the Czech Republic, substituting Ruben Vargas in the 79th minute.
+He was called up by the senior Switzerland squad for the 2022–23 UEFA Nations League matches against Czech Republic, Portugal and Spain in June 2022.
+He made his debut on 27 September 2022 in a Nations League match against the Czech Republic, replacing Ruben Vargas as a 79th-minute substitute.